-NOTE: Unlike the autodial operations using the KP-32 menu system, which store telephone numbers locally within the KP-32, the KP9X autodial operations work with telephone numbers that are stored at the TIF.
+NOTE: Unlike the autodial operations using the KP-632 menu system, which store telephone numbers locally within the KP-632, the KP9X autodial operations work with telephone numbers that are stored at the TIF.
 The advantage to saving at the TIF is that many users can access a common set of stored telephone numbers.
 A disadvantage is that users can easily over-write important telephone numbers.
 Also, telephone numbers at the TIF are stored in volatile memory and will be lost if the TIF loses power.

-Storing an Autodial Number in the TIF-951
+Storing an Autodial Number in the TIF

 - 1. Tap the PHONE key.

-- 2. Tap the TIF talk key to latch it ON.
+- 2. Tap the TIF talk key to latch it on.

-- 3. Dial the phone number you want to store.
+- 3. Using the number keys on the keypad, dial the phone number you want to store.
 The entire phone number sequence can have up to 30 digits.

+The entire phone number sequence cun have up to 50 aigus.

-NOTE: To insert one or more pauses anywhere in the dialing sequence, enter CLR CLR 9 9 for each pause.
+NOTE: To insert one or more pauses anywhere in the dialing sequence, enter CLR CLR 99 for each pause.
 A pause may be required, for example, if you need to enter a digit to get an outside line and your phone system requires a pause before continuing to dial.
 If you are using credit card dialing, several pauses may also be required between the phone number and your personal access code.

-4. After dialing the telephone number, click CLR PGM, then enter a two-digit number (01, 02, etc. up to 32) you will use as the autodial number.

-5. After storing the autodial number, hang up using the KP9X hang-up sequence.
+- 4. After dialing the telephone number, click CLR PGM, then enter a two-digit number (01, 02, etc. up to 32) that you will use as the autodial number. - 5.
+After storing the autodial number, hang up using the KP9X hang-up sequence.